Answers to your questions

 If a badge has been awarded then it appears in full colour.
 Green for sustainability, red for health and blue for fairness and our Hero Products are purple.

-If a badge is greyed out then it means the product could have won a badge but that we could not find the information to suggest that the badge should be awarded.
+If a badge is greyed out then it means the product did not meet our criteria for that badge to be awarded.